Oral Systemic Link

 Stages of Periodontal Disease

 The first stage of gum disease is gingivitis.
 It’s characterized by red gums that bleed when brushed or flossed.
-This bleeding and inflammation causes pain, as well as bad breath.
-At this stage periodontal disease can be reversed.
+This bleeding and inflammation cause pain, as well as bad breath.
+At this stage, periodontal disease can be reversed.
 Reversal starts with visiting the dentist, getting your teeth cleaned, and starting a routine that includes brushing and flossing.

 Stage two of periodontal disease is irreversible and is marked by loose teeth and extremely bad breath.
 Although the disease is irreversible at this stage, you can manage it through a thorough oral hygiene routine, scaling and root planing (actually removing infected dentin from your tooth’s surface), and a regimen of antibiotics to eliminate the infection.

-In the third stage of periodontitis a person’s teeth are falling out and the infection is so widespread that it can infect the jawbone and sinues.
+In the third stage of periodontitis, a person’s teeth are falling out and the infection is so widespread that it can infect the jawbone and sinuses.
 As the infection spreads you are at risk for a systemic infection.
 The only way to treat this stage is to remove the infected teeth, eliminate the infection, and replace lost teeth with prosthetics to restore function to the mouth.

 Gum Disease and Heart Disease

 Significant research suggests there’s a strong link between heart disease and gum disease.
 While the cause and effect have not been established, it’s clear that having periodontal disease does increase your risk of developing or exaggerate currently existing heart disease.
 This is because it’s thought that the inflammation caused by periodontitis leads to heart inflammation.